mobilecoinofficial/full-service/API.md

 Builds a Gift Code in a tx_proposal ready to submit to the ledger.

-NOTE: You will need to call [submit_transaction](#submit-transaction) with the tx_proposal returned from this method in order to submit the transaction to fund the gift code.
+NOTE: You will need to call [submit_gift_code](#submit-gift-code) with the tx_proposal returned from this method in order to submit the transaction to fund the gift code.

 ```sh
 curl -s localhost:9090/wallet \